swiftlang/swift-evolution/proposals/NNNN-factory-initializers.md

     class ConcreteImplementationOne : AbstractBase {}
     class ConcreteImplementationTwo : AbstractBase {}

 Unlike the existing Swift initializers, an instance of a type can be returned directly from the factory initializer.
 This is similar to Objective-C’s handling of initializers, and allows for more flexibility.
+As for overriding, just like convenience initializers, factory initializers should _not_ be able to be overridden by subclasses.

 Additionally, factory initializers should be available for protocols as well, such as the following instance: